zhuzj5/EIRobots/README.md

 ![RESULTS OF ABLATION STUDIES ON PROMPT DESIGN](./pictures/Table_III_Results_of_Ablation_Studies_on_Prompt_Design.png)
 #### COARD Framework Performance Bar Chart
-![performance of COARD framework](./pictures/performance_of_COARD.png)
+![performance of COARD framework](./pictures/performance_of_COARD.png) A bar chart with standard deviation error bands illustrating the task execution results of ablation studies on prompt design.

 ## APPENDIX
 ### 1. Commands L1–L6